-The Maternity Care Program has been expanded statewide with the exception of Mobile County which was part of BAY Health Plan during FY 1999.
+The Maternity Care Program has been expanded statewide with the exception of Mobile County.
 The state has been divided into 13 districts with one primary Contractor responsible for each district.
 It is anticipated that the program will serve approximately 27,000 women each year.
+Plans are to include Mobile County in June of 2001.